The Crib Set

 The base of the infant Jesus shows the letters AITH, with the same form of the letter A, curved at the left, as on the Ox but perhaps a cruciform T.

 Apart from the infant Jesus all the figures have a plywood base with a central hole matching the hole in the bottom of the hollow plaster casting and show no makers marks on the bottom.
 (For no clear reason the figure of the king representing Africa has the same plywood base with a hole, but is of solid plaster and much heavier than the other figures.)
-The plaster outside the plywood is very thin on the sides of the bases and it is possible that the FAITHCRAFT mark has been covered over with fresh plaster during repairs to the bases of some figures, as the partially effaced mark on the base of the seated figure of Mary shows:
+The plaster outside the plywood is very thin on the sides of the bases and it is possible that the FAITHCRAFT mark has been covered over or replaced with fresh plaster during repairs to the bases of some figures, as the partially effaced mark on the base of the seated figure of Mary shows: